 A gamut represents every color a television is capable of producing, which is still a subset of every color the human eye can see.
-For Full HD TVs (720p and 1,080p) that gamut is called Rec.
-709. New UHD (4K) televisions can reproduce even more colors in a larger gamut known as Rec.
-2020.
+For Ultra HD (4K) and HD (720p and 1080p) TVs, we measure against a standard gamut measurement called Rec.
+709. The higher the percentage, which can exceed 100 percent, the greater the range of color the display can reproduce.

 We compare colors in these gamuts to what the TVs we're testing can reproduce.
 This means measuring test patterns on the TV that use all three primary colors (red, green and blue) and all three secondary colors (cyan, magenta and yellow).

 We also measure dozens of lighter shades in both primary and secondary colors.
-From this we can determine, for example, if what should be a medium magenta comes out a bit purple, or if a light yellow is too orange.
+From this information, we can determine, for example, if a color that should be a medium magenta is a bit purple, or if a light yellow is too orange.

 In the chart above, the light triangle represents the target gamut for the type of TV we are reviewing (in this case, Rec.
-709 for HDTVs).
+709).
 The squares represent the colors of the test patterns we send to the TV, and the dots represent the color the TV actually displayed.

 Gamma vs. Contrast

-Ever watched a scary movie and been annoyed because everything is so bright you can too easily see the monster lurking in the shadows?
+Ever watched a scary movie and been annoyed because everything is so bright that you can easily see the monster lurking in the shadows?
 That's probably because the TV's gamma is too low.

 Whereas contrast ratio compares the whitest white to the darkest black, gamma concerns the "mid-tones" in between.
-The lower the gamma, the more washed out the shadows may appear, and the higher the gamma, the less detail found in those shadows.
-The ideal gamma for a TV is generally accepted as 2.2, though in our tests, we've seen that many TV makers set it lower.
+The lower the gamma, the more washed-out the shadows may appear, and the higher the gamma, the less detail is found in those shadows.

 Subjective Evaluation by Reviewer